br-dr3/ceptoaddress/README.md

 Just the Spring Boot Application main.
 Its pom do the job of mix all the classes, by importing all the modules inside it.

+### ceptoaddress-domain
+A module that shares with other modules the data.
+Every module should pass its information by using a domain object.

 ### ceptoaddress-gateway
 Controller with endpoint `POST /ceptoaddress/`, which receives a json, like the following:
 ```json